Zuhaib042/Crazy-books/README.md

 `git clone https://github.com/Zuhaib042/Crazy-books.git`

-the run following to install dependencies : `npm install`
+then run following command to install dependencies : `npm install`

 ### Build and Run

-build the app by running following command in the terminal: `npm run build`
+After installing dependencies, build the app by running following command in the terminal: `npm run build`

-then run : `npm start`
+then run following command to run this app on your local server : `npm start`

 ## Authors